Relativistic perfect fluids near Kasner singularities: Symmetric hyperbolic Fuchsian systems and the singular initial value problem

 where $\Vc_x=V_x\cap\Vc$ and $\Wc_x=W_x\cap \Wc$.
 We will often abuse notation and write elements of $\Vc\oplus \Wc$ as $(v,w)$ where $v\in \Vc$, $w\in\Wc$ and $\pi(w)=\pi(v)$.

 For any given vector bundle over $\Sigma$, e.g. $V$, $L(V)$, $V\otimes V$, etc., we will generally use $\pi$ to denote the canonical projection onto $\Sigma$.

-Here and below, unless stated otherwise, we will use upper case Latin indices, i.e., $I,J,K$, that run from $1$ to $N$ to index vector bundle associated to a local basis $\{e_I\}$ of $V$.
+Here and below, unless stated otherwise, we will use upper case Latin indices, i.e., $I,J,K$, that run from $1$ to $N$ to index elements of $V$ with respect to a local basis $\{e_I\}$ of $V$.
 By introducing a local basis $\{e_I\}$, we can represent $u\in \Gamma(V)$ and the inner-product $h$ locally as

 respectively, where $\{\theta^I\}$ is local basis of $V^*$ determined from the basis $\{e_I\}$ by duality.
 Moreover, assuming that the local coordinates $(x^i)$ and the local basis $\{e_I\}$ are defined on the same open region of $\Sigma$, we can represent the covariant derivative $\nabla u \in \Gamma(V\otimes T^*M)$ locally by